fangq/mcxcl/README.md

-To install MCXCL, you simply download the binary executable corresponding to your computer architecture and platform, extract the package and run the executable under the <mcxcl root>/bin directory.
-For Linux and MacOS users, please double check and make sure libOpenCL.so is installed under the /usr/lib directory.
-If it is installed under a different directory, please define environment variable LD_LIBRARY_PATH to include the path.
+To install MCXCL, you simply download the binary executable corresponding to your computer architecture and platform, extract the package and run the executable under the `{mcxcl root}/bin` directory.
+For Linux and MacOS users, please double check and make sure `libOpenCL.so` is installed under the `/usr/lib` directory.
+If it is installed under a different directory, please define environment variable `LD_LIBRARY_PATH` to include the path.

-If libOpenCL.so or OpenCL.dll does not exist on your system or, please make sure you have installed CUDA SDK (if you are using an nVidia card) or AMD APP SDK (if you are using an AMD card).
+If `libOpenCL.so` or `OpenCL.dll` does not exist on your system or, please make sure you have installed CUDA SDK (if you are using an NVIDIA card) or AMD APP SDK (if you are using an AMD card).

 The below installation steps can be browsed online at